+House Agriculture, Livestock & Water Bill Status: Passed as amended and signed into law.
 Title: Concerning additional measures to control aquatic nuisance species, and, in connection therewith, prohibiting a person from refusing to stop at a check station and directing the division of parks and wildlife to report to the general assembly regarding implementation of the act.

 Summary: Current law allows qualified peace officers to stop a conveyance, including a boat trailer and a boat, and inspect the conveyance for the presence of aquatic nuisance species before the boat is launched onto waters of the state and before departing from the waters of the state or a vessel staging area, and to impound and quarantine a conveyance that is contaminated until it is decontaminated.
 Authorized agents can detain and inspect conveyances but cannot impound or quarantine conveyances.
 Section 1 of the bill directs the division of parks and wildlife in the department of natural resources to investigate the methods that other states are using with respect to the location and operation of check stations and report regarding its investigation and the operation of check stations pursuant to the bill to the general assembly's committees with jurisdiction over wildlife.
 Section 2 authorizes a qualified peace officer to stop and inspect for the presence of aquatic nuisance species a conveyance that has encountered an aquatic nuisance species check station.
 Section 3 prohibits a person who encounters a check station from failing or refusing to stop at the check station while transporting a conveyance during the check station's hours of operation without presenting the conveyance for inspection.
+Comments:

-(Note: This summary applies to this bill as introduced.)
-HB21-1233 Conservation Easement Tax Credit Modifications SWCD Position: Monitor CWC Position: Discussion Sponsors: House (Roberts, Will), Senate (Donovan, Winter) Committee of Reference:
+HB21-1233 Conservation Easement Tax Credit Modifications (Passed & Awaiting Governor's Consideration) SWCD Position: Monitor CWC Position: Discussion Sponsors: House (Roberts, Will), Senate (Donovan, Winter) Committee of Reference:

-House Agriculture, Livestock & Water Bill Status: Passed out of House Agriculture, Livestock, and Water Committee and House Finance Committee and referred as amended to House Appropriations.
+House Agriculture, Livestock & Water Bill Status: Passed as amended and awaiting the governor's consideration.
 Title: Concerning modifications to the requirements for claiming an income tax credit for the donation of a perpetual conservation easement.